jzohrab/lute-manual/src/install/install.md

 I can't recommend any particular installation method: they all have trade offs.
 My personal preference is to install using pip.
 If you're studying Japanese and your system supports Docker, I'd recommend using Docker as it the lute3 image includes some other needed dependencies.

+---

+**Windows users:** The instructions below are for Unix/Mac users.
+Windows installations are _similar_, but have some challenges, so see [Installing on Windows](./install/windows/index.md).

+---

 ## Using pip

 System requirements: